Trisakti University: Universitas Trisakti (1965-onwards)

 Since 1980, several additional faculties were established to cope with fast technological development in Indonesia.
 The university currently has nine faculties.

 1998 military shootings

-The Trisakti shootings (Indonesian: Tragedi Trisakti [ˈtraɡedi trisakˈti], literally "Trisakti Tragedy") occurred at Trisakti University on 12 May 1998.
+The Trisakti shootings occurred at Universitas Trisakti on 12 May 1998.
 At a demonstration demanding President Suharto's resignation, soldiers opened fire on unarmed protestors.
 Four students were killed and dozens more were injured.
 The shootings contributed to widespread student unrest and rioting during the Indonesian Revolution of 1998, which led to the resignation of President Suharto.

 The Trisakti Museum was established in commemoration of the incident.

 Building and locations

 Trisakti has several campuses around Jabodetabek.